mars0i/masonclj/README.md

 using Leingingen, add `[mars0i/masonclj "0.1.0"]` to the `:dependencies` vector in project.clj.

-2. See the
+2. The
 [README](https://github.com/mars0i/masonclj/blob/master/doc/README.md)
-in the **doc** directory for detailed information on what masonclj provides and how to use it.
+in the **doc** directory is a starting point for detailed information on what masonclj provides and how to use it.

+## What else do you need to know?

+The documentation here does not provide introductions to Clojure or MASON.
+MASON has a detailed PDF manual that begins with a tutorial and a (Java) example, but to read the MASON manual, you'll need to know a little bit of Java or have enough experience to figure it out as you read.
+And you will end up learning a bit more about Clojure-Java interop than is usually necessary.
+(My "majure" repo includes some Clojure implementations of the Students example from the MASON tutorial.)

+Not all of the corners of Clojure-Java interop are well documented.
+The book <em>Clojure Programming</em> by Emerick et al.  from O'Reilly is the best single source of information about Clojure-Java interop that I have encountered.
+Some of the documents here may help, but they don't go into detail.

 ## License